azvox/quran_pages/README.md

 quran_pages
 ===========

-A drupal version 7 module to import Quran images and audio to drupal
+A drupal version 7 module to import Quran images and audio to Drupal Content Management System